jacopoM28/Branchiopoda_GenomeEvolution_vol1/README.md

 **NB:** All raw repeats libraries can be found in: Raw_TELibs.zip

 ### Manual and automatic repeats curation:
+- **03.Clean_Proteomes.sh:** Remove TE-related genes from a set of proteomes
-- **03.Automatic_Refining_Libraries.sh:** Removal of genes/genes fragments and tandem repeats from libraries.
+- **04.Automatic_Refining_Libraries.sh:** Removal of genes/genes fragments and tandem repeats from libraries.
-- **04.RawCons_CopyNumber.sh:** RepeatCraft to merge fragmented repeats and extraction of raw consensus with more than 50 genomic copies.
+- **05.RawCons_CopyNumber.sh:** RepeatCraft to merge fragmented repeats and extraction of raw consensus with more than 50 genomic copies.
-- **05.Manual_Curation.sh:** Manual curation of a set of raw consensus.
+- **06.Manual_Curation.sh:** Manual curation of a set of raw consensus.
-- **06.Automatic_Curation.sh:** Automatic curation of all consensus.
+- **07.Automatic_Curation.sh:** Automatic curation of all consensus.
 This process was run 5 times.

 ##### NB: all custom python scripts can be found in: [TE_Scripts](https://github.com/jacopoM28/Python_Scripts/tree/main/TE_scripts)